Asian-Pan-Genome/APGp1/Complex_loci/SMN/readme.md

 Eight principal genomic blocks as the minimizer repeat units based on comprehensive pairwise sequence alignments across SMN loci.

-This strategy is nou automatic , therefore we recommand to use similar worflow like PGGB (https://github.com/pangenome/pggb; see [Amylase paper](https://www.nature.com/articles/s41586-024-07911-1)) or PGR-TK (https://github.com/GeneDx/pgr-tk).
+This strategy is nou automatic, therefore we recommand to use similar worflows like PGGB (https://github.com/pangenome/pggb; see [Amylase paper](https://www.nature.com/articles/s41586-024-07911-1)) or PGR-TK (https://github.com/GeneDx/pgr-tk).

 ### CHM13 self-alignment ###